top of page

 • I Believe in You (book, New City Press)

-• "Community" &"L'Arche" (encyclopedia entries, Disability in American Life: An Encyclopedia of Concepts, Policies and Controversies, ABC-CLIO)
+• "Community" (encyclopedia entry in Disability in American Life: An Encyclopedia of Concepts, Policies and Controversies, ABC-CLIO)

 Conducted research for: